seojksc/seojksc.github.io/index.md

 ## Welcome to Pages of Seo, Jeong-Kweon

 I'm currently working as researcher of computational science including data and artificial intelligence.
-I'm study to develop efficient architecture of the neural networks.
+I'm studying to develop efficient architecture of the neural networks.

 *******************************************************************************
 * (Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.)